Willowwilson78-hub/Anime-Hair-Color-Calculator/README.md

     width="100%"
   />
 </a>
 A lightweight, simple, real-time web tool to calculate dynamic highlights and shadows for anime hair palettes based on a base color selection.
-Built with pure HTML5 Canvas and CSS Glassmorphism.
+Built with CSS Glassmorphism.
+For a good UI experience.
+I recommend opening Desktop Sites in Chrome on Mobile.
 Just for fun or maybe it useful for Beginners:)))